rhizoome/git-fastcdc/README.md

 ## How

 It will split files on filtering when you add them.
-The split files got into `.cdc`.
+The split files go into `.cdc` in the repository.
 The files in `.cdc` are filtered too, so they don't use up much space.

 You will see the actual data in the files in the working copy, in `*.wav` in the example above.
 But actually the blobs of these files are just a list of chunks.